-40 Years Ago: Ringo Starr’s ‘Ringo’ Features (Sort-Of) Beatles Reunion
+How Ringo Starr’s ‘Ringo’ Became a Partial Beatles Reunion

-This was the closest the Beatles ever got to reuniting in the studio during John Lennon's lifetime, and the buzz catapulted Ringo Starr's third solo album to the top of the charts.
-‘Ringo,’ released in the U.K. on Nov.
+The closest the Beatles ever got to reuniting in the studio during John Lennon's lifetime was on Ringo, Ringo Starr's third solo album.
+It was released in the U.K. on Nov.
 23, 1973, and soared to the top of the charts and became the drummer's only platinum solo LP.

 "We were like big girls again," Starr told Bill Minkin in 1977.
 "We were all looking at each other smiling.
 We hadn’t played together in four years.
 We were just smiling while we were playing.
 It was nice."

-Elsewhere, producer Richard Perry was afforded the sideman talents of Harry Nilsson, T Rex's Marc Bolan, Rolling Stones sideman Nicky Hopkins, Motown legend Martha Reeves, Steve Cropper of Booker T. and the MGs fame — and four of the five members of the Band, including Robbie Robertson, Levon Helm, Rick Danko and Garth Hudson.
-But make no mistake.
-This album was then, and is now, best known for having provided fans a rare chance to hear the Beatles together on one album following their acrimonious 1970 breakup.
+Elsewhere, producer Richard Perry was afforded the sideman talents of Harry Nilsson, T Rex's Marc Bolan, Rolling Stones sideman Nicky Hopkins, Motown legend Martha Reeves, Steve Cropper of Booker T. and the MGs fame -- and four of the five members of the Band: Robbie Robertson, Levon Helm, Rick Danko and Garth Hudson.
+But make no mistake -- the album was then, and is now, best known for having provided fans a rare chance to hear the Beatles together on one album following their acrimonious 1970 breakup.

-Though the former bandmates got together in pairs on several other occasions, the only other time this many Beatles worked together in a recording session was in the 1990s-era ‘Anthology’ period, when Starr, Harrison and Paul McCartney collaborated to finish some of the late Lennon's songs.
+Though the former bandmates got together in pairs on several other occasions, the only other time this many Beatles worked together in a recording session was during the '90s when Starr, Harrison and McCartney collaborated to finish some of the late Lennon's songs for the Anthology series.

-The fact that Starr had yet to record a proper pop album as a solo artist only added to the interest in this album, which followed discs focusing on country music and songbook classics.
-Starr has only had three gold singles, and two of them -- the chart-topping "Photograph" and "You're Sixteen" – come from Ringo.
-Another single from the album, "Oh My My,’ which featured Reeves and Merry Clayton (best known for her work on the Stones’ ‘Gimme Shelter’), also went to the Top 5.
+The fact that Starr had yet to record a proper pop album as a solo artist only added to the interest in this project, which followed records focusing on country music and songbook classics.
+Of Starr's three post-Beatles gold singles, two of them -- the chart-topping "Photograph" and "You're Sixteen" – come from Ringo.
+Another single from the album, "Oh My My," also hit the Top 5.